 Security and Auditing

 Amazon Elasticsearch Service lets you securely connect your applications to your managed Elasticsearch environment, from your VPC or via the public Internet.
 You can configure network access using VPC security groups or IP-based access policies.
-You can also restrict access to specified authenticated users using AWS Identity and Access Management (IAM).
+You can also restrict access to specified authenticated users using Amazon Identity and Access Management (IAM).
 IAM policies can be set up to provide fine-grained access control to the management API for operations like creating and scaling domains and data plane API for operations like uploading documents and executing queries.
-In addition, you can monitor and audit your domain with AWS CloudTrail, which records AWS API calls for your account and delivers log files to you.
-The AWS API call history produced by AWS CloudTrail enables security analysis, resource change tracking, and compliance auditing.
+In addition, you can monitor and audit your domain with Amazon CloudTrail, which records Amazon API calls for your account and delivers log files to you.
+The Amazon API call history produced by Amazon CloudTrail enables security analysis, resource change tracking, and compliance auditing.

 Easy Data Ingestion